Know Your Status, Know Your Orders: What Service Members Must Understand Before Domestic Deployment

 Mitchell, a decorated officer with over a decade of service, was selected and Senate-confirmed for promotion to Lieutenant Commander before the Navy delayed his advancement following a minor disciplinary action.
 Despite a Board of Inquiry’s recommendation that he remain in service, his promotion was later withdrawn—prompting a challenge before the Board for Correction of Naval Records (BCNR), the U.S. District Court for the District of Columbia, and now the D.C.
 Circuit Court of Appeals.

-Attorney Thayer, who will argue on behalf of LT Mitchell, emphasized the broader implications of the appeal:
+The firm will argue on behalf of LT Mitchell, emphasized the broader implications of the appeal:

-“This case isn’t only about one officer’s career,” Thayer said.
+“This case isn’t only about one officer’s career,” David Sheldon said.
 “It’s about ensuring that the military follows its own laws and deadlines and that service members are not punished twice for the same incident.
 Congress set an 18-month limit on promotion delays for a reason: to guarantee accountability and prevent arbitrary career destruction.”
 “It’s also about the plain meaning of the statute.”

 The appellant’s brief argues that once the Navy exceeded the statutory delay period, Mitchell was automatically promoted by operation of law, and that the Board for Correction of Naval Records acted arbitrarily and capriciously when it failed to correct this injustice.